BoryaGames/CatMagick/README.md

 - No need to restart your server, it has *hot-reload* feature built-in
 - Auto rollback to working version in case of syntax error
 - CatMagick also maintains WebSocket connection between your frontend and backend at all times, so you can easily synchronize them
+- Automatically minify your code to reduce file size and load times
 - Ability to run on very old [Node.js](https://nodejs.org) versions
 - ✨ Magic ✨